Microsoft Teams

 Students can create their own teams for project work, or teams can be created by staff.

-Microsoft Teams is also integrated with the LMS; a meeting link can be added to a subject or community, allowing all students and staff to join a video meeting.
+Microsoft Teams can also be used within the LMS; a meeting link can be added to a subject or community, allowing all students and staff to join a video meeting.
 This meeting link could be used for scheduled events or small consultations as an alternative or backup to Zoom for video conferencing.

 Access and licensing

-All University of Melbourne staff and students have access to Microsoft Teams through their Office365 University account.
+All University of Melbourne staff and students have access to Microsoft Teams through their Microsoft 365 University account.

 Getting started